keeganosler/Random-Number-Generator-Library/README.md

 # Random-Number-Generator-Library

-Methods for generating random numbers
+Methods for generating random numbers in Python and Matlab.

+Methods: MiddleSquare and LinearCongruence